HurleyWong/gridsome-starter-notes-hurley/content/posts/module-big-data.md

 ### HDFS

 HDFS was inspired by the GFS(Google File System), published in 2003.
-It has a **master/slave** architecture.
+It has a **master / slave** architecture.

 ![](https://i.loli.net/2021/01/07/DvUSRMtZpfme9gQ.png)